starkfell/100DaysOfIaC/articles/day.25.build.pipes.key.vault.linux.md

 <br />

-Next, create a new Azure CLI Task called **use-key-vault-secret** and paste in the the code below into the inline Script section.
-Afterwards click on **Save & queue**.
+Next, create a new Azure CLI Task called **use-key-vault-secret**.
+In the **Azure Subscription** field, choose either your default Azure Resource Manager service connection or choose the **retrieve-key-vault-secrets-using-sp** connection that you created earlier.
+Next, paste in the the code below into the inline Script section.

 ```bash
 # Retrieve Key Vault Secret using task variable